Morse theory for group presentations: -transformations of group presentations

 In this section, we present an algorithm based in discrete Morse theory to obtain finite presentations that are $Q^{**}$-equivalent to a given one without tracking down explicitly the $Q^{**}$-transformations involved.
 The method has a geometric core based in the connection between group presentations and 2-dimensional CW-complexes \cite[Ch.I]{hog1993two}.

 In the same way as the collapses and expansions determine simple homotopy classes of CW-complexes, the transformations (1)--(5) define classes of group presentations, the \textit{$Q^{**}$-classes}.
 There is a correspondence between 3-deformation classes of CW-complexes of dimension 2 and $Q^{**}$-classes of group presentations.
-Such correspondence is based on a standard way to map a given complex $K$ to an associated presentation $\P_{K}$ and, a presentation $\P$ to a 2-complex $K_\P$.
-Concretely, if $K$ is a finite CW-complex of dimension 2 and $T$ is a spanning tree of $K^{(1)}$ (the 1-skeleton of $K$), then $K\threedef K/T$ and the \textit{standard presentation} $\P_K$ is defined as a presentation of the fundamental group of $K/T$.
+Such correspondence is based on a standard way to map a given complex $K$ to an associated presentation $\P_{K}$, and a presentation $\P$ to a 2-complex $K_\P$.
+Concretely, if $\P=\langle x_1,\dots,x_n ~|~ r_1,\dots,r_m\rangle$ is a finite group presentation, its associated \textit{standard complex} $K_\P$ is a CW-complex with a single vertex and an oriented 1-cell $e_i^1$ for each generator $x_i$.
+The 2-cells $e_j^2$ of $K_\P$ correspond to the relators $r_j$, which determine closed edge paths on the 1-skeleton as the attaching maps.
+Conversely, if $K$ is a finite CW-complex of dimension 2 and $T$ is a spanning tree of $K^{(1)}$ (the 1-skeleton of $K$), then $K\threedef K/T$ and the \textit{standard presentation} $\P_K$ is defined as a presentation of the fundamental group of $K/T$.
 Different choices of spanning trees result in $Q^{**}$-equivalent presentations.
 It is important to note that $\P_K$ contains not only information about the fundamental group of $K$, but also about its 3-deformation class.
-Given balanced group presentations $\P,\Q$, if $\P$ can be transformed into $\Q$ by a finite sequence of $Q^{**}$-transformations, we say that $\P$ is \textit{$Q^{**}$-equivalent} to $\Q$ and we denote $\P\sim_{Q^{**}} \Q$.
+Given group presentations $\P,\Q$, if $\P$ can be transformed into $\Q$ by a finite sequence of $Q^{**}$-transformations, we say that $\P$ is \textit{$Q^{**}$-equivalent} to $\Q$ and we denote $\P\sim_{Q^{**}} \Q$.
 It can be shown that $\P\sim_{Q^{**}} \Q$ if and only $K_{\P}\threedef K_{\Q}$.
 Similarly, if $K, L$ are CW-complexes of dimension 2, $K\threedef L$ if and only if $\P_K \sim_{Q^{**}} \P_L$.
 Moreover, $\P\sim_{Q^{**}} \P_{K_{\P}}$ and $K\threedef K_{\P_{K}}$.
 Balanced presentations of the trivial group correspond to contractible complexes.

 Theorem \ref{teo morse deformacion} implies the following result in terms of group presentations when the dimension of the CW-complex is 2.

 \begin{corollary} Let $K$ be a regular CW-complex of dimension 2 and let $M$ be an acyclic matching in $K$.
 Then, $\P_K\sim_{Q^{**}}\P_{K_M}$. \end{corollary}